 The Hideaway is all about families.
-Along with our play space and cafe, all families can access a range of support through the Hideaway and through signposting to our friends and partner organisations.
+Along with our play space and cafe, all families can access a range of support through the Hideaway's Family & Education team.
+You can find out more about what's on offer and how we can help here.

 Speech and Language